neuropoly/data-management/internal-server.md

 To check that all the annexed files have been uploaded.

-**NB** `git-annex` is not well-suited to a pull-request flow.
+> 🏚️ `git-annex` is not well-suited to a pull-request flow.
 It is mostly designed for a single person to share data among many computers, not for multiple people to share data between a few computers.
-We can make it work but it needs some care.
+We can make it work but it needs some patience.
+Have a cat to make it better: 🐈🌺

 #### Commit Rights